Last Updated on November 17, 2022 by Lori Geurin

 What Is Intermittent Fasting?

 Intermittent fasting (IF) is an eating pattern in which you cycle between periods of fasting and eating.
-It doesn’t specify which foods you should eat, but rather when you should eat them.
+It doesn’t specify which foods you should eat but when you should eat them.

 IF is a timing method, not a diet.
 That means you can eat whatever you want—as long as you do it within the eating window that intermittent fasting prescribes.